aj112358/ML_Notes/README.md

 ### History of Machine Learning

+ML has already been around for decades!
+It has only recently become popular again.
+Here are some history facts:

+* The first 'mainstream' application of ML was the beloved spam filter, created in the 1990s
 * late 1990s - Worldwide research of deep NN training is abandoned
 * 2006 - Geoffrey Hinton et at. publish a paper titled *"A Fast Learning Algorithm for Deep Belief Nets"*, showing how a deep NN can be trained to do handwriten digit recognition with 98% accuracy (they called it "deep learning")
 * 2019 - The second edition of "Hands-On Machine Learning with Scikit-Learn, Keras & Tensorflow" is published!

 ### Tools Used In ML